Business, Management & MBA Degrees: What Can I Do With a Degree in Business?

 What is the Salary Potential for Business Degree Graduates?

 For example, PayScale lists the average business administration salary across the country as $61,000.
-This number is only an average and stretches across several different types of business administration jobs and other positions available to those with a business degree.
-Because these are averages, there’s also the potential for business administration degree salary to rise to a number beyond the $100,000 mark.
+This number is only an average.
+It stretches across several different types of business administration jobs and other positions available to those with a business degree.
+Because these are averages, there’s also the potential for business administration degree salary to rise above the $100,000 mark.

 What is the business administration salary compared to the entry-level MBA salary?
 In most cases, the same rules apply when seeking MBA entry-level jobs salary that applies when seeking BA in business salary numbers.
 Nevertheless, a bachelor’s in business salary is almost always going to sit lower than even the entry-level MBA salary.